kunal-rp/messagingApp/README.md

+This is the base gRPC project w/ base authenticate to copy and use in future projects

-Test messageing app with grpc services
+Given premise : Test messageing app with grpc services

 user service:
 -handle verifying and login of user through jwt